-If your eyes are dry, red, or itchy, it’s time to see your eye doctor.
+If your eyes are dry, red, or itchy, then it’s time to see your eye doctor.
 These symptoms could be the result of seasonal allergies, but they could also be indicative of eye strain or another underlying eye problem.
 Fortunately, your eye doctor can help you determine the root cause of your eye irritation.
-You should also go see your eye doctor if you’re experiencing spots, flashes of light, or floaters in your vision.
+You should also seek out your eye doctor if you’re experiencing spots, flashes of light, or floaters in your vision.
 These symptoms may not be as physically irritating as dry eyes, but they’re issues your eye doctor can help you resolve.

 You Have a Known Condition That Affects Your Eyes

 If you have a known condition like diabetes that’s affecting your eyes, it’s important to keep up with your regular exams at your eye center.
-Conditions like hypertension, rosacea, and liver disease can all have negative effects on your eye health, thus making regular appointments with your optometrist that much more important.
+Conditions like hypertension, rosacea, and liver disease can all have negative effects on your eye health, making regular appointments with your optometrist that much more important.
 Even a family history of one of these conditions should be cause for booking an eye doctor appointment.
-You may even need exams more often if you have one of these conditions and you’re in your 50s or beyond.
+You may need exams more often if you have one of these conditions and/or you’re in your 50s or beyond.

 You’re Experiencing Strain or Pain

-Eye strain is never a good sign, but it is a sign that you need to see your eye doctor for an exam sooner rather than later.
-Many of us spend hours each day staring at computer or phone screens.
+Eye strain is never a good sign, but it is a sign you need to see your eye doctor for an exam sooner rather than later.
+Many of us spend hours each day staring at computer and phone screens.
 While that naturally does cause some eye strain, it’s important to note when the strain is becoming irritating.
-Headaches and blurred vision after staring at a screen are also telltale signs that it’s time for you to schedule an eye doctor appointment.
+Headaches and blurred vision after staring at a screen are also telltale signs it’s time for you to schedule an eye doctor appointment.